 I know the Internet makes everything look great 100% of the time but credit cards are NOT always for everyone.

-There was a time in our lives where we probably would have gotten trouble with credit cards.
+There was a time in our lives where we probably would have gotten into trouble with credit cards.
 Here are 4 times when you should NOT get a credit card:

 1) If you’ve got a significant amount of consumer debt, pay that off before you get a new credit card.